-The government says that they gave us a 22% increase in pay, but it's still a real term pay cut compared to 2008; we are only about a third of the way to FPR and still earn around 20% lower than doctors were paid in 2008.
+The Government says that they gave us a 22% increase in pay, but there still remains a real term pay cut for resident doctors compared to 2008; we are only about a third of the way to FPR and still earn around 20% less than doctors were paid in 2008.
 We've shown that strikes work; we wouldn't have achieved these pay rises if strikes didn't have an impact on both the government's position and on the external pay review body.